-- Add NOLOGSERVER and LOGLEVEL=DEBUG2 at the top of your server.cfg.
+- Add NOLOGSERVER and LOGLEVEL=DEBUG2 (or simply DEBUG if you are using EMG 7) at the top of your server.cfg.

 - Optionally, set ROTATELOGS=100M:10 in your server.cfg.
 This keeps 10 generations of each log file, letting them grow to 100MB each.
 You can keep more files if you want, but 100MB is a good size when debugging.

 - If you have many connectors (>10), instead add CONNECTOR_LOGLEVEL=INFO at the top of your server.cfg, and LOGLEVEL=DEBUG2 on the connectors that are involved in the current problem.
 For normal traffic, this means the connectors where the message arrives and where it is supposed to be sent out.
 For delivery reports, it also means the connector where the delivery report arrives, which may be different from the one where the message leaves, and the one where the delivery report is sent back, which is usually the same as where the original message arrived.

 - Make a compressed archive with the relevant files: